MOEAFramework/MOEAFramework/docs/developersGuide.md

 ## Versioning

 We use [semantic versioning](https://semver.org/) following the pattern `{major}.{minor}`.
-Two versions with the same `{major}` number are expected to be backwards compatible, for example allowing one to upgrade from `3.0` to `3.2` without difficulty.
+Two versions with the same `{major}` number are expected to be backwards compatible, for example allowing one to upgrade from `4.0` to `4.2` without difficulty.

-### Preview Features

-In some instances, especially when working directly from the Git default branch, new code is being actively developed.
-These packages and classes should include the `@preview` tag to indicate they are subject to change.

 ### Supported Java Versions